-The roles of these key items are described above in 'Definitions'.
+The roles of these key items are described in Definitions in section 2.1.

-3.3.3.1.
+4.3.2.1.
 Recommended Network Structure

 A LinSig Network's Arms and Lanes can be structured in any way desired however the following describes a recommended structure for Networks.
 LinSig does not require or enforce this structure but sticking to the structure will make Networks more consistent, easier to understand and visually tidier.